lindakatcodes/lindakatdev/content/blog/hosting-heroku-netlify.md

 createdAt: 2018-11-18
 updatedAt: 2019-08-04
 tags:
   - tutorial
   - netlify
   - heroku
+published: true
 ---

 Over the past 7 months, I've been hard at work on the Google / Udacity Mobile Web Specialist scholarship program.
 It's been an intense, and rewarding, experience, and I learned a ton of interesting things!